-This is an essential money management activity.
-From a young age, you can teach your children how to budget and save.
+Budgeting is an essential money management activity.
+You can teach your children how to budget and save from a young age.

 For example, you might have already introduced the concept of saving to your child by having them deposit their money in a jar or piggy bank.
-The next step you could take is teaching them how to budget that money.
+The next step you could take is to teach them how to budget that money.

 It’s easy to make this lesson sink in at different ages.
-When they’re young, have them complete a simple activity, such as dividing coins between different areas on a sheet of paper (like we talked about above).
-As they get older, try something like giving them a set amount of money for back-to-school shopping and let them choose their supplies.
+When they’re young, have them complete a simple activity, such as dividing coins between different areas on a sheet of paper.
+As they get older, try something like giving them a set amount of money for back-to-school shopping and letting them choose their supplies.

-When your children are in their teens, if their school doesn’t have a financial literacy program, there are plenty of resources online.
+When your children are in their teens, there are plenty of resources online if their school doesn’t have a financial literacy program.
 You can try this financial literacy guide for teens for guidance on how to teach your teen about budgeting and money management.